 61% said they had suffered physical ill health as a result of caring.

 8 in 10 people caring for loved ones say they have felt lonely or socially isolated.

-Sessions are led by expert artists, designed to provide carers with opportunities to meet with others and engage in creative activities together in a safe and supportive environment.
+Our face to face sessions for carers and young carers, are led by expert artists, designed to provide opportunities to meet with other carers, and engage in creative activities together in a safe and supportive environment.

-To find out more, including details for the virtual zoom cafe details or to receive a printed copy of the resources for a carer, please email email@example.com
+To find out more or to receive a printed copy of these resources for a carer, please email email@example.com